-This achievable Roasted Rack of Lamb Pistachio Crust recipe delivers restaurant style taste with little effort.
+This achievable Roasted Rack of Lamb Pistachio Crust recipe delivers a restaurant-style taste with little effort.
 Serve it for Easter or any time you crave a rack of lamb dinner.

 A rack of lamb is so impressive in appearance and surprisingly easy to make.
-You can wow your guests with this delicious and stunning rack of lamb recipe.
-Suggestions for what to serve with rack of lamb at the bottom of this post.
+You can wow your guests with this delicious and stunning rack of lamb recipes.
+Suggestions for what to serve with a rack of lamb are at the bottom of this post.

 Why this recipe works

-Tasty seared then oven roasted lamb topped with a mustard and pistachio crust!
-A winning combination of flavors and textures that make this recipe stand out from other roasted lamb recipes.
+Tasty seared then oven-roasted lamb topped with a mustard and pistachio crust!
+A winning combination of flavors and textures makes this recipe stand out from other roasted lamb recipes.

 - Rack of lamb